smartcontractkit/chainlink/core/chains/evm/gas/docs/FEE_HISTORY_ESTIMATOR.md

 The above values are used to construct and cache the following:
 - **MaxPriorityFeePerGas**: the average of Yth priority fee percentiles, excluding zero values.
-- **MaxFeePerGas**: `baseFee * BaseFeeBufferPercentage + MaxPriorityFeePerGas`
+- **MaxFeePerGas**: `baseFee * BaseFeeBufferPercentage + MaxPriorityFeePerGas`.
+BaseFeeBufferPercentage is used as a safety to catch any fluctuations in the Base Fee during the next blocks.
 - **PriorityFeeThreshold**: the max out of every 85th priority fee percentile.
 This value is used to stop the estimator from bumping a price above that threshold and represents the maximum allowed value.

 *Note*: for chains that don't have a mempool (activated with `BlockHistorySize=0`) **MaxPriorityFeePerGas** and **PriorityFeeThreshold** are set to 0 since there is no concept of gas bumping.

 ### Bumping
 For bumping, `Fee History` estimator bumps both maxPriorityFeePerGas and maxFeePerGas of the original transaction attempt.
 This is required by Geth, along with the 10% minimum bumping threshold.
-The bumped attempt is aggregated with the cached market prices that are stored in the estimator and the one with the highest value is picked.
-Finally, the resulting maxPriorityFeePerGas gets compared with the cached PriorityFeeThreshold value.
-If the bumped value is higher than that, this indicates a potential connection issue with the RPC, and bumping is skipped, returning an error.
+The bumped price is compared to the cached market prices stored in the estimator and the highest of the two is picked.
+Finally, the resulting maxPriorityFeePerGas gets compared to the cached PriorityFeeThreshold value.
+If the bumped value is higher, this indicates a potential connection issue with the RPC, and bumping is skipped, returning an error.

 *Note*: for chains that don't have a mempool (activated with `BlockHistorySize=0`) bumping works differently.
-Instead, we force-fetch the most up-to-date Base Fee value and embed it to MaxFeePerGas.
+Instead, we force-fetch the most up-to-date Base Fee value and embed it in the MaxFeePerGas.
 MaxPriorityFeePerGas remains 0.

 ### Metrics
 The following prometheus metrics are exposed: